 While completing my PhD at Laurier through the Tri-University Graduate Program in History, I taught courses in Indigenous and Canadian history in the Department of Humanities at Mount Royal University in Calgary, and also worked as an academic advisor in the Faculty of Arts.
 Prior to joining Laurier as a faculty member in 2014, I was an assistant professor in the Department of History at Memorial University of Newfoundland.

 My research focuses on Indigenous-settler relations, particularly those framed by gender and environmental issues.
 I am also interested in Indigenous methodologies and decolonizing research practices.

-I am a member of both the Tri-University Program in History (MA and PhD) and the Social Justice and Community Engagement MA Program.
+I am a member of the Tri-University Program in History (MA and PhD).

 I am interested in supervising graduate students studying Indigenous history, especially topics related to gender and the environment.
 I have research assistantship opportunities available for students interested in these areas.
 Please contact me for more information.

 Leddy, Lianne C. “The Mum with the Dark Hair: Indigenous Motherhood and the NICU.”
 In Writing Mothers: Narrative Acts of Care, Redemption, and Transformation, edited by BettyAnn Martin and Michelann Parr, 65-77.
 Bradford: Demeter Press, 2020.

 Leddy, Lianne C. “Are you only interviewing women for this?”: Indigenous Feminism and Oral History.”
 In Beyond Women’s Words: Feminisms and the Practices of Oral History in the Twenty-First Century, edited by Katrina Srigley, Stacey Zembrycki, and Franca Iacovetta, 95-108.
 London: Routledge, 2018.